vertigo-yl/Projects/Markdown/Index.md

-## 1. Confirm that the test is actually negative.
+## 1) Confirm that the test is actually negative.

-First, we need to prove that in the control group, spain performs better.
+First, we need to prove that Spain performed better than other countries before the change, in the control group.

 ```python